Applying Systems Thinking to Your Product Development Process

 While it can be difficult to overcome some detrimental mental models, such as pitting product managers against each other to compete for resources, or sacrificing product value creation for a single individual’s personal political gain, there are some tools in a product manager’s toolkit here.

 The most powerful tools are your product vision, coupled with your passion and commitment to that vision.
 We talked about how to create a product vision in a previous blog, so I won’t repeat that information here.
 But hopefully now you can see why it is so important to have one, because it establishes the mental model for the product team.

 And remember, there is not a single person in the organization that will ever have more passion or commitment to your vision than you, so it is important that you set the bar high, very high.

 Finally, understand that it may take time to discern, develop, and apply alternative behaviors in your organization.
 People have been doing things a particular way, possibly for a long time, and find comfort in repeating old patterns.
 Keep learning, keep walking your talk, keep moving forward.

-To learn more about how to create positive change in you organization, take the 280 Group’s Leadership for Product Managers Training Course, or People Skills for Product Managers and Product Marketers, which teaches you the people skills that elevate Product Managers to the next level.
+To learn more about how to create positive change in you organization, take 280 Group’s Leadership for Product Managers Training Course, or People Skills for Product Managers and Product Marketers, which teaches you the people skills that elevate Product Managers to the next level.